breathe/NotebookScripter/README.md

 ## Changelog

+### 4.0.1

+- Fix error in setup.py's notion of package version.

 ### 4.0.0

 - Change error handling of run_notebook_in_process -- exception's raised in subprocess will be reraised in caller (wrapped inside a NotebookScripterWrappedException)